 Celebrating Leadership Giving at Trinity College Cambridge

-In appreciation for their gifts, Clock Tower Circle members receive a donor pin, have their names recognised in our Annual Report, and receive an invitation to a special reception with the Master and Fellows in June each year.
+In appreciation of their generosity, Clock Tower Circle members receive a donor pin, are recognised in the Annual Report, and receive an invitation to a special reception with the Master and Fellows in June each year.

 To join the Clock Tower Circle, please click here.

 Why I Joined The Clock Tower Circle… by Amna Hadziabdic (2004)

 “I was a recipient of a Trinity bursary during my undergraduate years, which enabled me to study at the College.
 I hope a lot of other people will be given this great opportunity too, and this is why I decided to give back.